alvindimas05/Fluyer/README.md

 ### Android
 - The play screen is not bad on potrait mode but definitely need some improvement.
-- Some features are disabled like Animated Background to prevent performance issues.
-- Sometimes it stops itself when running on background due to android security.
-Planned to fix.

 ### iOS
 - Even though it's already tested, iOS release is not planned for now due to Apple Developer pricing.